 This is a dish from Maharashtra in India.
 Whole urad or muth beans and sprouts are the traditional favorites, but you can also use sprouted chick peas, aduki or mung beans in this dish.
 Sprouted beans are bursting with nutrition because they are a living, growing food.
 When left raw, their flavor may be strange to the newcomer.
 In this dish, however, flavor is obtained without sacrificing the nutritive value of the sprouts.

-Continue reading “Urad Bean Sprouts in a Sesame Coconut Yoghurt Sauce | Sabut Urad Usal”
+Continue reading “Urad Lentil Sprouts in a Sesame Coconut Yoghurt Sauce | Sabut Urad Usal”

 An eye-catching and mouth-watering dish.

-This is a great 1-pot meal or basis of a larger meal, and, of course, delicious.
+Green Pea Pilaf is a great 1-pot meal or the basis of a larger meal, and, of course, it is delicious.
 It is great lunch food and also good comfort food for sensitive times, you know what I mean.
-Eye-catching, it is perfect for the buffet table, or a light luncheon or dinner.
-It is rich with texture, colour and flavour.
-It is common in Punjabi homes and has lots of variations.
+Eye-catching, it is perfect for a buffet, or a light dinner.

-Please browse our rice dishes here and here, and pilaf dishes.
-Or it might be Pea Recipes here and here that you are after.
-We have a range of Punjabi dishes for you to explore.
+Want more?
+Please browse all of our rice dishes here, and all of our pilaf dishes.
+Or try all of our Pea Recipes here.
+There is also a range of Punjabi dishes for you to explore.
 Or simply take some time to check out our easy Early Winter dishes.

 Continue reading “Savoury Rice and Green Pea Pilaf | Masala Hari Matar Pulao | Punjabi”